abbas-al-turkmani/slidable-bottom-app-bar/README.md

 the way to use it is by put it after Scaffold widget and put the page contents in the pageBody property, as shown in the example below:

+## Things to note

+the `slidable_bottom_app_bar` is a widget for mobile platform, if you use it in desctop or web it will locs ugly.

 ```dart
 return Scaffold(
         SlidableBottomAppBar(